BDC Hamburger Icon

 We found Merchant One’s customer support options to be quite robust compared to other competitors:

-• Support channels: You can reach the company 24/7 by phone, which is impressive considering that many other processors maintain limited phone support hours.
+• Support channels: You can reach the company by phone 24/7.
 There is also email service, online messaging and text-based support.

-• Account managers: Merchant One provides dedicated account managers — a standout customer support offering.
+• Account managers: Merchant One provides dedicated account managers.

 • Help Center: The platform also has a help center that offers tech support videos and options to submit a product or billing support case.
-However, unlike some competitors, Merchant One doesn’t have live chat support, a blog or a knowledge base.
+However, Merchant One doesn’t have live chat support, a blog or a knowledge base like other processors we reviewed.

-We were impressed that Merchant One earns high customer satisfaction scores on independent review sites.
-The company scores a 4.8 out of 5 on Trustpilot, indicating that many customers are pleased with the help that they receive from Merchant One.
-While many competitors we reviewed fared poorly on third-party review sites, many customers praise Merchant One’s customer support.
+Merchant One earns high customer satisfaction scores on independent review sites.
+The company scores a 4.8 out of 5 on Trustpilot.
+Many customers praise Merchant One’s customer support, while many competitors we reviewed fared poorly on third-party review sites.

 Merchant One support